dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/composite-assoc-type.png

 Search results are presented differently according to your sort mode:
-When you search for an organization and you open the "Related" tab in the detail panel you can either sort by Topic Type and get a list of all related persons.
+When you search for an organization and you open the "Related" tab in the Detail Panel you can either sort by Topic Type and get a list of all related persons.
 Their roles are then displayed as well.

 .. image:: _static/search-results-composite-assoc.png